 The Council designated the Seale and Sands Neighbourhood Area on 24 May 2016 following an application from Seale and Sands Parish Council and a four week consultation.

-The Council designated the Send Neighbourhood Area on 2 July 2015 following an application from Send Parish Council and a six week consultation.
+The West Horsley Neighbourhood Plan was adopted (made) by the Council on 4 December 2018.
+The Council designated the West Horsley Neighbourhood Area on 8 September 2014 following an application by West Horsley Parish Council and a six week consultation.